Hi and welcome to Spiritual Sobriety.

 This is suffering.

-We discuss the bondage of self.
+In AA we discussed the concept of bondage of self.

 I hope that you found today's discussion on suffering and the causes of suffering helpful for cultivating your spiritual sobriety.